Coronavirus digest: Merkel meets state premiers over vaccination program | DW | 01.02.2021

-German leaders will meet to discuss improvements to the plan, after several officials demanded clarity on both the timing and quantity of vaccine deliveries.
+German leaders are discussing improvements to the plan, after several officials demanded clarity on both the timing and quantity of vaccine deliveries.
 Follow DW for the latest.

-Germany's Angela Merkel is set to meet with the 16 state premiers to discuss improvements to the country's vaccination program.
+German Chancellor Angela Merkel and the country's 16 state premiers are discussing improvements to the country's vaccination program Monday.

 Several federal ministers, and representatives of both the vaccine manufacturers and the European Commission are also expected to take part in a videoconference.
 Several state premiers have demanded clarity on both the quantity and timing of vaccine deliveries, following widespread confusion.